argoproj/argo-cd/specs/design-black-box.md

 	// OnClusterCacheInitialized registers a callback that is executed when cluster cache initialization is completed.
 	OnClusterCacheInitialized(callback func(server string)) Unsubscribe

-	// OnResourceUpdated registers that that is executed when cluster resource got updated.
+	// OnResourceUpdated registers a callback that is executed when cluster resource got updated.
 	OnResourceUpdated(callback func(cluster string, un *unstructured.Unstructured)) Unsubscribe

 	// OnResourceRemoved registers a callback that is executed when a cluster resource gets removed.